aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/VgAOIig.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-IP address is copied from VM created on Azure, default username and password generated when creating our VM were used to gain access and VM was remote login into successfully.
+IP address is copied from VM created on Azure, default username and password generated when creating our VM were used to gain access and VM was remote login successfully.
 </p>
 <br />